Tedcharlesbrown/ofxEosSyncLib/README.md

 ### Why TCP?:
 This is stated by ETC to be their preferred protocol - https://www.etcconnect.com/workarea/DownloadAsset.aspx?id=10737461372.
 Note: EOS can use both packet-length headers and SLIP, but packet-length is preferred.

-*There are also two other main reasons why I feel TCP is needed.*
+*There are also two other main reasons why I feel TCP is needed.
+One: The End-User.*

-The End-User: Without TCP, the user will have to...
+Without TCP, the user will have to...
 1. Type in the IP Address of the console into the app
 2. Match the rx port of the console to the tx port in the app.
 3. Match the tx port of the console to the rx port in the app.